raphnet/smscprogr/README.md

 ## Option 1: Using the python gui

-There is now a user interface based on PySimpleGUI.
+There is now a user interface based on FreeSimpleGUI.
 At the moment it is only distributed in source code format, but eventually I plan to use pyinstaller to make something easier.
 Dependencies are:

+ * FreeSimpleGUI
  * python3-serial
  * xmodem